 23 Comments »

-I have blogged this week about various aspects of Digital First journalism.
-For any of that to succeed, Digital First must succeed as a business.
+I have blogged this week about various aspects of digital-first journalism.
+For any of that to succeed, digital-first must succeed as a business approach.

 It will.
 It is.
 I’m not going to explain that in detail in this post, though.
-I’m going to shift to curation (an important process and skill in Digital First journalism), because lots of people have already explained the business aspects of Digital First well.
+I’m going to shift to curation (an important process and skill in digital-first journalism), because lots of people have already explained the business aspects of the digital-first approach well.

 Read Full Post »